jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

-This is an exercise in making :ref:`dictionaries` with :doc:`/functions/functions`
+This is an exercise in making :ref:`dictionaries` with :ref:`functions`

 .. contents:: table of contents
   :local: